pjadanowski/zad-rekr-aberit/README.md

 What I would also consider doing is, for example, moving the logic for creating or fetching Products or the Cart from the controller into separate actions, such as `Cart/GetCartAction`.
 This would also make it easier to implement authorization checks (e.g., whether the user is allowed to retrieve the cart), and the code would be cleaner and more modular.

+- I added caching for product categories, since in my opinion these models will change the least frequently.
+When changes do occur, we simply clear the cache.

+I also added pagination for the product list (of course, this is all within the scope of a demo).
+These features can easily be added to other endpoints as needed

 I also added some example tests and cleaned up boilerplate code.
 I'm happy to answer any further questions!